 In today’s modern world, it is not uncommon for the importance of wildlife and natural spaces to be overlooked, but Wildlife Conservation Officers do their bit to reduce the threat that human activity can have on natural habitats, to allow species to continue to thrive.

 To become a Wildlife Conservation Officer, you will usually need to choose one of two options:

 - Complete an undergraduate degree in Wildlife Conservation, or if you already have a degree in a subject related to wildlife, such as Biology, Environmental Studies or Geography, then you may still be considered.

 Dog Grooming is a great option for anyone who wants to unleash their creativity, whilst getting to work closely with lots of four-legged friends.
-But whilst dog grooming can be a fun and varied career, it can also be quite physical as you’ll be working with dogs of all sizes, coat types and temperaments – and not all dogs enjoy being washed and fluffed!
+But while dog grooming can be a fun and varied career, it can also be quite physical as you’ll be working with dogs of all sizes, coat types, and temperaments – and not all dogs enjoy being washed and fluffed!